neko-para/XmlUpdater/README.md

   If two translations' difference is lower than `commentSimilarity`, the tool generate warning; otherwise it generate error.

   > If in EN: `<X>abc</X>`, in ZH(corresponding node): `<!-- EN: def -->`, then it generates warning.

+* ignorePreviousComment

+  This entry allows to ignore old refers and rewrite them.

 ## Running